he-dev/gunter/README.md

 ## Development

-You can use your own private configuration files for testing that will be ignored by repository:
+You can use create your own private configuration files for testing that will be ignored by repository:

 - `_Debug\Debug.private.App.config`
 - `_Test\Gunter.Tests.Gunter.private.json`